paopao-GG/thisthat-v2-be/backend/memory-bank/PROGRESS_SUMMARY.md

   - Swipe-up marks markets as viewed/skipped (persisted per-user) so returning to the page doesn’t re-show them
   - Swipe-down restores the last viewed market, mimicking a “previous card” action
   - Category filtering now fetches category-specific markets again and exposes reset/refresh controls (including a “Reset viewed” button when a category is exhausted)
-  - New `POST /api/v1/markets/ingest` endpoint lets the frontend (or ops) trigger a Polymarket ingestion for a specific category; the betting page automatically calls it when a category is empty and offers a “Fetch new markets” action to the user.

 ### Frontend Authentication Integration (2025-11-26)
 - ✅ **AuthContext & API Services**